 - How does Ramadan compare with other religious practices or cultural beliefs?
 This year, I was struck by the similarities between Ramadan and Lent.
 During both, followers are required to abstain from something, as well as reflect, seek forgiveness from God and others, and give to the poor.
 The core doctrines of both religions are the same, which makes sense given their shared Abrahamic roots.
 The fact that there’s such a strong intersection between two different religions is valuable to point out to students, as it showcases how much similarity lies between seemingly separate belief systems.
 This can be a springboard to having your students find the overlaps that exist within more of the world’s cultures.

 Learning about religions and cultures outside of our own will allow us to develop greater tolerance and respect for one another.
 As educators, we can start this exploration early within our students so that enter society without ignorance or prejudice, and with empathy and openness.

 Be an educator who bridges the gap between cultures in a sensitive and responsible way.
-Explore American College of Education’s M.Ed. in English as a Second Language and Bilingual Education and M.Ed. in Teaching English Learners.
+Explore American College of Education’s M.Ed. in Teaching English Learners and Certificate in Teaching English Learners.